Heart-Healthy Foods List

 Portion Control

-The amount of food you eat is just as important as what you eat.
+The amount of food you eat is as important as what you eat.
 There are many ways to help control portion sizes.
-Using a smaller plate and knowing correct portion sizes are essential to your heart health.
+Using a smaller plate and knowing the correct portion sizes are essential to your heart health.

 Load up on Fruits and Veggies

-Loading up on nutrient-dense foods, such as fresh fruits and vegetables is a great way to help control your weight and prevent heart disease.
+Loading up on nutrient-dense foods, such as fresh fruits and vegetables, is a great way to help control your weight and prevent heart disease.
 Fruits and vegetables contain fiber and are low in calories.

 Choose Whole Grains